getsentry/sentry-javascript/packages/deno/README.md

 ## Usage

-To use this SDK, call `init(options)` as early as possible in the main entry module.
+To use this SDK, call `Sentry.init(options)` as early as possible in the main entry module.
 This will initialize the SDK and hook into the environment.
 Note that you can turn off almost all side effects using the respective options.

 ```javascript